 In 1582 William, aged only 18, married an older woman named Anne Hathaway.
-Soon after they had their first daughter, Susanna.
-They had another two children but William’s only son Hamnet died aged only 11.
+They had three children, Susanna, Hamnet and Juliet.
+Their only son Hamnet died aged just 11.

 It seemed Shakespeare didn’t mind being absent from his family – he only returned home during Lent when all the theatres were closed.
 It is generally thought that during the 1590s he wrote the majority of his sonnets.
 This was a time of prolific writing and his plays developed a good deal of interest and controversy.
 His early plays were mainly comedies (e.g. Much Ado about Nothing, A Midsummer’s Night Dream) and histories (e.g. Henry V)

 Shakespeare the Poet

-William Shakespeare wrote 154 Sonnets mostly in the 1590s.
-Fairly short poems, they deal with issues such as lost love.
+William Shakespeare wrote 154 sonnets mostly in the 1590s.
+These short poems, deal with issues such as lost love.
 His sonnets have an enduring appeal due to his characteristic skill with language and words.